team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/devdocs.generateDocumentation Command.md

       "myFunction": {
         "prompts": [
           {
-            "title": "What does this function do?",
+            "title": "What does myFunction do?",
-            "question": "Explain the purpose and functionality of the myFunction function.", "documentation": "This function..."
+            "question": "Explain the purpose and functionality of the myFunction function.", "documentation": "myFunction is a utility function that..."
           }
         ]
       }
     },
-    "components": {
-      "template": "docs/template.md"
-    },
+    "docPath": "docs/generated",
-    "internalTypeFilters": ["function", "class"],
+    "internalTypeFilters": ["function", "class", "interface"],
-    "codeFilters": ["async function", "export default"],
+    "codeFilters": ["export"],
-    "nameFilters": ["handleSubmit", "render"],
+    "nameFilters": ["utils", "helpers"],
-    "populateDoc": "docs/generated.md",
+    "populateDoc": "docs/templates/external.md",
     "docSubFolder": "api-reference",
-    "contextDirs": ["src/utils", "src/helpers"],
-    "mappings": [
-      {
+    "openapi": {
-        "files": ["src/main.ts"],
-        "cloudDir": "Getting Started"
-      },
+      "file": "src/api/openapi.yaml",
-      {
+      "x-codeSamples": {
-        "folder": ["src/components"],
-        "cloudDir": "Components"
+        "langs": ["javascript", "python"]
       }
-    ]
     }
   }
+}
 ```

 ## Prerequisites

-Before using the `devdocs.generateDocumentation` command, ensure that you have:
+Before using the `devdocs.generateDocumentation` command, ensure that you have configured the extension properly by setting up the `dev-docs.json` file in your project's root directory.
+Additionally, make sure that your codebase follows best practices and consistent naming conventions to ensure accurate and reliable documentation generation.

-1. Installed the Dev-Docs VSCode extension.
-2. Configured the `dev-docs.json` file with the appropriate options for your project.
-3. Set up any required authentication or integration with external services (e.g., GitHub, cloud storage).

-## How do I use this Vs Code Extension Command?
+## How do I use this VS Code Extension Command?

-To generate documentation using the `devdocs.generateDocumentation` command, follow these steps:

-1. Open the command palette in VSCode (Ctrl+Shift+P or Cmd+Shift+P).
+1. Open the Command Palette in VS Code (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS).
-2. Search for and select the "Generate Documentation" command.
+2. Search for and select the "Generate Documentation" command (`devdocs.generateDocumentation`).
-3. The extension will analyze your codebase based on the configured options in `dev-docs.json`.
+3. The extension will analyze your codebase and generate documentation files based on your configuration settings.
-4. The generated documentation will be written to the specified file or location.
+4. The generated documentation files will be stored in the location specified by the `ai.docPath` and `ai.docSubFolder` configuration options.

-Additionally, you can bind this command to a keyboard shortcut for easier access.
-The shortcut for this command is `Shift+Cmd+D` on macOS, `Shift+Ctrl+D` on Windows and Linux.

-The generated documentation will provide a comprehensive overview of your codebase, including detailed information about functions, classes, and other relevant components.
-This documentation can be particularly useful for onboarding new developers, maintaining existing code, and serving as a reference for future development.
+You can also use the keyboard shortcut `Shift+Cmd+D` (macOS) or `Shift+Ctrl+D` (Windows/Linux) to quickly generate documentation from within the editor.

+Additionally, the extension provides several other commands for managing and enhancing the generated documentation, such as `devdocs.generateExternalDocs` for populating external documentation templates, `devdocs.aiOutlineForCurrentFile` for generating an outline for the current file, and `devdocs.addReference` for adding references to external documentation.

+By leveraging this VS Code extension, you can streamline the documentation process, keep your documentation up-to-date, and improve the overall maintainability and collaboration within your projects.